-Absorbent products, sometimes called "adult diapers" help caregivers to manage incontinence in their eldery parents.
+Absorbent products, sometimes called "adult diapers" help caregivers to manage incontinence in an elderly loved one.
 Absorbent products are not a treatment of incontinence, but rather a management tool.

-If your parent has incontinence, it is always important to speak to a medical professional so that they can properly diagnose incontinence and rule out any serious underlying cause, and help you find the treatment option that works best for your parent.
-Sometimes there may not be an appropriate treatment option available that can lessen or even cure incontinence in the elderly.
+It is always important to speak to a medical professional so that they can properly diagnose incontinence, rule out any serious underlying cause, and help you explore treatment options.
+If an appropriate treatment option is not available for your elderly loved one, using the proper products is important in managing leaks, maintaining skin health and reducing embarrassment.

 There are many factors to consider when choosing an absorbent product: flexibility for your parent's activity level; products for men or for women; size; absorbency level; disposable vs. reusable.